opensourcepos/opensourcepos/README.md

 * If you have suhosin installed and face an issue with CSRF, please make sure you read [issue #1492](https://github.com/opensourcepos/opensourcepos/issues/1492).

+* If you see the item edit dialog box empty starting with version 3.3.0, please disable `only_full_group_by` option from MySQL/MariaDB.
+See issue [#2538](https://github.com/opensourcepos/opensourcepos/issues/2538).

 Credits
 -------
 |JetBrains|Travis CI|